 A.

-The Boards of Fire Commissioners, acting jointly, shall enforce this chapter through the Bureau of Fire Prevention of the Township of Howell which is hereby established pursuant to this section and which is hereby designated as the local enforcing agency pursuant to the New Jersey Uniform Fire Code, N.J.A.C.
+Enforcement of this chapter shall be through the Bureau of Fire Prevention of the Township of Howell which is hereby established pursuant to this section and which is hereby designated as the local enforcing agency pursuant to the New Jersey Uniform Fire Code, N.J.A.C.
 5:70-1 et seq., and which shall be maintained and operated under the supervision and control of the Township of Howell in the manner prescribed herein.

 B.